alejandroqh/browser39/README.md

 # browser39

-A headless open source web browser for AI agents.
-Converts pages to token-optimized Markdown locally.
-Single binary, no external browser, no fees.

-browser39 fetches web pages and converts them to token-optimized Markdown that LLMs can actually consume.
-It runs JavaScript, manages cookies and sessions, queries the DOM, and fills forms.
-All processing happens locally, no data is sent to third-party services.
+A headless browser for AI agents that fetches modern web pages, runs JavaScript, manages sessions, and returns token-efficient Markdown your agent can actually use.

+- **Handles modern sites.** Executes JavaScript, fills forms, queries the DOM, persists cookies and sessions across runs.
+- **LLM-usable output.** Compact Markdown with content preselection, so the agent reads the section it needs, not the whole page.
+- **Local-only.** No data sent to third-party services.
+- **Single binary.** No Chrome, no Puppeteer. ~52MB. macOS, Linux, Windows.

 ## Comparison